Collaborative Pure Exploration in Kernel Bandit: Experiments

-\textbf{Fixed-Confidence.} In the FC setting (Figures~\ref{fig:fc_fc}-\ref{fig:fc_dt}), we compare $\algkernelbai$ with five baselines: $\textsf{CoopKernel\mbox{-}IndAlloc}$ is an ablation variant of $\algkernelbai$ which individually calculates sample allocations for different agents. $\textsf{IndRAGE}$~\cite{rage2019}, $\textsf{IndALBA}$~\cite{soare2014best} and $\textsf{IndPolyALBA}$~\cite{du2021combinatorial} are single-agent algorithms, which use $V$ copies of single-agent $\textsf{RAGE}$~\cite{rage2019}, $\textsf{ALBA}$~\cite{soare2014best} and $\textsf{PolyALBA}$~\cite{du2021combinatorial} policies to solve the $V$ tasks independently. $\textsf{IndRAGE}/V$ is a $V$-speedup baseline, which divides the sample complexity of the best single-agent algorithm $\textsf{IndRAGE}$ by $V$.
-One can see that $\algkernelbai$ achieves the best sample complexity in Figures~\ref{fig:fc_fc},\ref{fig:fc_mt}, which demonstrates the effectiveness of our sample allocation and cooperation scheme.
-Moreover, the empirical results also reflect the impacts of task similarities on learning speedup, and keep consistent with our theoretical analysis.
-Specifically, in the fully-collaborative case (Figure~\ref{fig:fc_fc}), $\algkernelbai$ matches $\textsf{IndRAGE}\mbox{-}V$ since it attains the $V$ speedup; in the intermediate ($1<K_{\cZ}<V$) case (Figure~\ref{fig:fc_mt}), the curve of $\algkernelbai$ lies between $\textsf{IndRAGE}/V$ and $\textsf{IndRAGE}$, since it only achieves smaller than $V$ speedup due to the decrease of task similarity; in the totally-different-task ($K_{\cZ}=V$) case (Figure~\ref{fig:fc_dt}), $\algkernelbai$ performs similar to the single-agent algorithm $\textsf{IndRAGE}$, since information sharing among agents brings no advantage in this case.
+Figures~\ref{fig:fc_fc}, \ref{fig:fc_mt} show that $\algkernelbai$ achieves the best sample complexity, which demonstrates the effectiveness of our sample allocation and cooperation schemes.
+Moreover, the empirical results reflect that the more tasks are similar, the higher learning speedup agents attain, which matches our theoretical analysis.
+Specifically, in the $\rank(K_{\cZ})=1$ case (Figure~\ref{fig:fc_fc}), i.e., tasks are the same, $\algkernelbai$ matches the $V$-speedup baseline $\mathtt{IndRAGE}\mbox{-}V$.
+In the $\rank(K_{\cZ})\in(1,V)$ case (Figure~\ref{fig:fc_mt}), i.e., tasks are similar, the sample complexity of $\algkernelbai$ lies between $\mathtt{IndRAGE}/V$ and $\mathtt{IndRAGE}$, which indicates that $\algkernelbai$ achieves a speedup lower than $V$.
+In the $\rank(K_{\cZ})=V$ case (Figure~\ref{fig:fc_dt}), i.e., tasks are totally different, $\algkernelbai$ performs similar to $\mathtt{IndRAGE}$, since information sharing brings no advantage in this case.

-\textbf{Fixed-Budget.} In the FB setting (Figures~\ref{fig:fb_fc}-\ref{fig:fb_dt}), we compare $\algkernelbaiFB$ with three baselines: $\textsf{CoopKernelFB\mbox{-}IndAlloc}$ is an ablation variant of $\algkernelbaiFB$ where agents calculate and use different sample allocations. $\textsf{IndPeaceFB}$~\cite{peace2020} and $\textsf{IndUniformFB}$ solve the $V$ tasks independently by calling $V$ copies of single-agent $\textsf{PeaceFB}$~\cite{peace2020} and uniform sampling policies, respectively.
-As shown in Figures~\ref{fig:fb_fc},\ref{fig:fb_mt}, our $\algkernelbaiFB$ enjoys a lower error probability than all other algorithms.
-In addition, these empirical results also validate the influences of task similarities on learning performance, and match our theoretical analysis.
-Specifically, as the task similarity decreases in Figures~\ref{fig:fb_fc} to \ref{fig:fb_dt}, the error probability of $\algkernelbaiFB$ gets closer to that of single-agent $\textsf{IndRAGE\mbox{-}FB}$, due to the slow-down of its learning speedup.